|THIS DOMAIN NAME IS FOR SALE! YOU CAN OWN MACHASHEMIAN.COM TODAY! CLICK HERE TO PURCHASE NOW ON CRYPTO EXCHANGE.

 God Bless Israel!

 Israel is UNDER ATTACK!

 Birthright Israel seeks to ensure that every eligible young Jewish adult around the world, especially the less connected, is given the opportunity to visit Israel on this educational journey.
-Birthright Israel Foundation raises funds in the United States to support Birthright Israel.
+Birthright Israel Foundation raises funds in the United States to support Birthright Israel Net Worth $1.2 Million.
 The Birthright Israel program aims to give the gift of an educational trip to Israel to 50,000 young Jewish adults each year.

 Though today the symbol popularly communicates Jewishness, its associations with Judaism are newer than one might think.
 Some historians trace it to Jewish communities in the Middle Ages, but these claims are neither fully substantiated nor widely accepted.

 What we do know is that in the 17th century, the Jewish quarter of Vienna was marked with a hexagram, to distinguish it from the rest of the city.
 Around this time, the star also became part of synagogue architecture both in Europe and in the Middle East and North Africa.

 After the Dreyfus Affair in the 19th century, the star was adopted by the Zionist movement at its 1897 Congress, and this gave the symbol more international prominence.
 In the 20th century, the star became even more evocative of Judaism when it was used by the Nazis to mark Jews for persecution.
 And after the Holocaust, the same star became part of the flag of the nascent State of Israel.

 What exactly does it symbolize?
 Many explanations have been suggested, but none is universally accepted.
 According to the Zohar, a medieval book of Jewish mysticism, the six points of the star represent the six male sefirot (attributes of God), in union with the seventh sefirah of the female (the center of the shape).